Beef and Black Bean Taco Salad

 - 1/4 tsp. ground Chipotle chiles (see notes)

 - 2 cups water

-- handful of black olives, cut in half
+- one 6 oz. can black olives, drained and cut in half

-- 1/4 cup grated cheese, more or less to taste (I use four cheese Mexican blend)
+- 1 cup grated Mexican Blend cheese, more or less to taste

 - Dump the can of black beans into a colander in the sink, then rinse with cold water until no more foam appears.
 (This removes some of the undigestible carbohydrates that can make beans hard to digest.)
 Let drain while you cook meat.

-- Let cool slightly before using on salad.
-(This can be made ahead and frozen.
+- Let meat cool slightly before using it salad.
+(The meat can be made ahead and frozen.
 To use after freezing, thaw and then reheat for a couple of minutes in a microwave.)

 - To assemble salad, put lettuce in large plastic bowl and toss with desired amount of dressing.

 - Add slightly warm beef/bean mixture and diced tomatoes and olives and gently toss.

 - Arrange on serving plate and sprinkle with grated cheese.